boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/doughnut-chart.md

 ![Connect button](/static/assets/visualizing-data/visualization-widgets/images/connectbutton.png)

-6. Drag your preferred table or view from the left pane from the data design view and click the **Save** button.
+6. Drag your preferred table or view from the left pane in the data design view and click the **Save** button.

 ![Virtual table](/static/assets/visualizing-data/visualization-widgets/images/virtualtable.png)